-Total number of training and awareness programmes held Percentage of persons in value chain covered by the awareness programmes
+Total number of training and awareness programmes held Topics/principles covered under the training and its impact Percentage of persons in value chain covered by the awareness programmes Not Available

 ^{}The Company will develop the plan in coming year.

 2. Does the entity have processes in place to avoid/manage conflict of interests involving members of the Board?
 (Yes/No) If Yes, provide details of the same: